RamChilla/ramchilla.github.io/about.md

 ## Planning &amp; strategy

 Planning a content strategy is crucial in building not only an easy management experience, but also complex relationships.
 Content strategy can describe unique data contexts and serve as a development roadmap for future best practices.

-{% comment %}
-{:.subtitle}
-## Layer the approach

-A good approach is to think about any web project as an application with layers.
-Build the layers and it will naturally become a full-fledged system.
-Front-end experiences are a great example where content, presentation, and interactivity have a direct relationship with HTML, CSS, and JavaScript.
-Building web experiences in layers helps graceful degradation be easier.

-{:.subtitle.has-text-centered}
-## A lover of the visual arts

-I admire photographers with a great eye for capturing intriguing moments and geometric landscapes.
-I also enjoy the urban art scene and am thankful that there are so many great murals around my city.
-{% endcomment %}